Privacy policy

 Cookies

 Our websites and pages use what the industry refers to as “cookies.”
-Cookies are small text files that do not cause any damage to your device.
+Cookies are small data packages that do not cause any damage to your device.
 They are either stored temporarily for the duration of a session (session cookies) or they are permanently archived on your device (permanent cookies).
 Session cookies are automatically deleted once you terminate your visit.
 Permanent cookies remain archived on your device until you actively delete them, or they are automatically eradicated by your web browser.

 Cookies have a variety of functions.
-Many cookies are technically essential since certain website functions would not work in the absence of the cookies (e.g., the shopping cart function or the display of videos).
-The purpose of other cookies may be the analysis of user patterns or the display of promotional messages.
+Many cookies are technically essential since certain website functions would not work in the absence of these cookies (e.g., the shopping cart function or the display of videos).
+Other cookies may be used to analyze user behavior or for promotional purposes.

-Cookies, which are required for the performance of electronic communication transactions, or for the provision of certain functions you want to use (e.g., for the shopping cart function) or those that are necessary for the optimization (required cookies) of the website (e.g., cookies that provide measurable insights into the web audience), shall be stored on the basis of Art.
+Cookies, which are required for the performance of electronic communication transactions, for the provision of certain functions you want to use (e.g., for the shopping cart function) or those that are necessary for the optimization (required cookies) of the website (e.g., cookies that provide measurable insights into the web audience), shall be stored on the basis of Art.
 6(1)(f) GDPR, unless a different legal basis is cited.
-The operator of the website has a legitimate interest in the storage of required cookies to ensure the technically error free and optimized provision of the operator’s services.
-If your consent to the storage of the cookies and similar recognition technologies has been requested, processing occurs exclusively on the basis of the consent obtained (Art.
-6(1)(a) GDPR and § 25 (1) TTDSG); this consent may be revoked at any time.
+The operator of the website has a legitimate interest in the storage of required cookies to ensure the technically error-free and optimized provision of the operator’s services.
+If your consent to the storage of the cookies and similar recognition technologies has been requested, the processing occurs exclusively on the basis of the consent obtained (Art.
+6(1)(a) GDPR and § 25 (1) TDDDG); this consent may be revoked at any time.

 You have the option to set up your browser in such a manner that you will be notified any time cookies are placed and to permit the acceptance of cookies only in specific cases.
-You may also exclude the acceptance of cookies in certain cases or in general or activate the delete function for the automatic eradication of cookies when the browser closes.
+You may also exclude the acceptance of cookies in certain cases or in general or activate the delete-function for the automatic eradication of cookies when the browser closes.
 If cookies are deactivated, the functions of this website may be limited.

 Contact form